-Results are calculated by NCQA using data collected in the combined Baseline and Follow-Up Survey samples from the same measurement year.
+Results are calculated by NCQA using data collected from the combined Baseline and Follow-Up Survey samples in the same measurement year.
+For contracts that fielded only Baseline or Follow-Up, results are calculated using the data available.

 The MAO must achieve a denominator of at least 100 to obtain a reportable result.
 If the denominator is less than 100, NCQA assigns a measure result of NA.